Back to all councils

 Powers & Responsibilities

-Cumbria County Council is a County Council, with powers over:
+Cumbria County Council was a County Council.

 Council buildings and staff